Muscle Recovery Taking Too Long? A Quick Checklist To Go Over

 Consequently, statistics further indicate that those between 18 and 30 will take half as much the time as their counterparts beyond the age of 50.

-However, do not let this deter you as some lifters can still do sports like powerlifting after age 50.
+Do not let this deter you as some lifters can still do sports.

 So now that you’ve known what could possibly be behind your delayed recovery, it’s only natural you’d be looking at how to get past your current predicament.